Get Your Invoices Paid Faster With Import And Export Factoring

 International factoring is neither debt nor a loan.
 Invoice factoring is the sale of your invoices to a third party.
 The money advanced against these invoices will be repaid by your customers.

-However, altLINE is a recourse factor, so you may need to pay the cash advance back if your customer fails to pay their invoice.
+However, if you’re working with a recourse factor, you may need to pay the cash advance back if your customer fails to pay their invoice.
+This is why it’s important to understand the difference between recourse factoring vs. non-recourse factoring.